Liz Sagal: Acting

 Sagal and her twin sister, Jean Sagal served for a time as the "Doublemint Twins" in the ad campaign by Doublemint gum.

 The pair also appeared together as cheerleaders in the 1982 movie, Grease 2.
 In the 1980s, Liz and Jean starred in the television series Double Trouble that ran from 1984 to 1985.
 Sagal has since appeared on such shows as Knots Landing and Picket Fences.

 She played a part in the film Howard the Duck, as a member of the fictional band "Cherry Bomb", in conjunction with which she contributed vocals to the songs "Hunger City", "Don't Turn Away (Reprise)", "It Don't Come Cheap" and "Howard the Duck".

 Writing

-Sagal has worked as a writer on such shows as Mad About You, Monk and Charmed, also serving as executive story editor on the last.
-She also wrote for the Netflix reboot of Lost in Space and Sons of Anarchy, on which her sister, Katey, co-starred.
+Sagal has worked as a writer on such shows as Mad About You, Monk, Charmed and the reboot of Lost in Space.
+She also wrote for the show Sons of Anarchy on which her sister, Katey, co-starred and her brother-in-law served as showrunner.